 |---|---|---|---|---|---|

-Because the season is compressed.
-The next 120 days of predictions run through late October, yet all 24 top-ranked overlaps land between July 3 and July 29.
-The monthly counts explain it: La Push logs 19 daylight minus tides in July and 16 in August, then 6 in September and 3 in October (computed 2026-07-03 from NOAA station 9442396 predictions).
-When the deep lows thin out and drift away from sunrise, the overlap scores sink with them.
+The next 120 days of predictions run through late November, yet every Good-or-better window lands August 10–13.
+The monthly counts at La Push explain it: 15 daylight minus tides remain in August (from the 2nd), then 6 in September, 3 in October (computed 2026-08-02 from NOAA station 9442396 predictions).
+Deep lows return in November and December — −1.84 ft on November 24, −1.97 ft on December 23 — but on the sunset side of the day, with barely half an hour of their windows in daylight.
+When the deep lows thin out and drift away from the sun's edges, the overlap scores sink with them.

 How early should you arrive?

-An hour before the low is the standard answer — La Push's July 12 arrive-by is 4:35 AM for the 5:35 AM low — but photographers have a better one: the window's opening time.
-That same window opens at 3:00 AM, which buys you blue hour and the low still falling.
+An hour before the low is the standard answer — La Push's August 12 arrive-by is 5:58 AM for the 6:58 AM low — but photographers have a better one: the window's opening time.
+That same window opens at 4:30 AM, which buys you blue hour and the low still falling.
 Pull any station's upcoming windows, with arrive-by times and these sun offsets, from the golden-hour tool.
 The tide does the composition twice a month.
-July 12–15 is when the light shows up to help.
+August 10–13 is the last time this year it shows up at dawn.